 Boris Gramatikov, Ph.D.

-Pediatric Ophthalmology and Adult Strabismus at The Wilmer Eye Institute.
-I am a
+in the Division of Pediatric Ophthalmology and Adult Strabismus at The Wilmer Eye Institute.
+I

-goal is to identify and treat children with strabismus (misaligned eyes) or anisometropia (unequal refractive error) before
+children with strabismus (misaligned eyes) or anisometropia (unequal refractive

-irreversible amblyopia (functional monocular
+error) before irreversible amblyopia (functional monocular blindness) results.

 Please click here

-I have chaired the Baltimore Chapter of
+Volunteering: I have chaired the

-the IEEE-EMBS (Institute of Electrical and
+Baltimore Chapter of the IEEE-EMBS (Institute of

-in Medicine and Biology Society), which is a part of the Baltimore Section of the IEEE.
-I
+Society), which is a part of the

-chaired the Section in 2006, and am presently an ExCom
+Baltimore Section of the IEEE.
+I chaired the Section in 2006, and am

 member and The Section’s Director